Core feature of Wheezy HTML is WidgetFactory. This class has shortcut widget. You instantiate WidgetFactory and pass the following arguments:

 The only thing widget_preprocessor() does is translation of widget code to adequate Tenjin code.

-Let demonstrate with by example:
+Let’s demonstrate this with an example:

 ${model.remember_me.checkbox(class_='i')}